-Lost in thought briefly, she was then startled by a noise.
+Lost in thought briefly, she was startled by a noise.
 Glancing around, she recalled that she had never heard such a sound before in her life.
 It was half between a continuous clicking and a growl…were they housing animals here or something?
 Genetic experimentation, perhaps?

 Oddly enough, however, she spotted something that took her more feminine interest by the hand when she saw the chiseled six-pack abs that it (or he) carried, and besides the fishnet wiring, shoulders pads and boots, all that covered himself was a butt flap.
 Oh.
 Very nice.
 Very nice indeed.

-The sexual interest soon dwindled away when the creature seemed to find her just as fascinating and lifted a hand, shocking her enough to gasp and press back against the wall.
+The sexual interest soon dwindled away when the beast seemed to find her just as fascinating and lifted a hand, shocking her enough to gasp and press back against the wall.
 This must've surprised him—he brought himself back, but then he continued, setting his large, clawed hand on her cheek.
-Kairi did nothing at this point; she feared that if she did anything too irrational that he might attack again and that was something she certainly did not to provoke.
+Kairi froze; she feared that if she did anything too irrational that he might attack again and that was something she did not to provoke.
 Rather, she stood there as fingers wandered across her face, touching her lips and smoothing across her eyelids.
 It was if he was trying to see her through touch; his face was turned away, the dark orbs covering his eyes cast to the floor.
 Other hand coming into play, he began to once again use his sense of touch to show him what he could not see and fingers slid down her neck almost tenderly before setting on her shoulders.

 Then he did something interesting.

 Suddenly his hands set down on her chest, and he seemed to give a small sound.
 It was not like the clicking noise he had made, rather, more like a soft noise of surprise.
 He swiftly turned his eyes back to her and stared down at her chest, Kairi's cheeks burning with embarrassment at his inappropriate touching.
 His hands formed the shape of her breasts, deeply intrigued by their shape, the fact that they just stuck right out there.
-Whoever he was certainly managed to humiliate her off her whims; of course, she wasn't sure what she was dealing with—this thing could be from the depths of space for all she knew and he (or it) probably had no idea what something like her looked like.
+Whoever he was certainly humiliated her off her whims; of course, she wasn't sure what she was dealing with—this thing could be from the depths of space for all she knew and he (or it) probably had no idea what something like her looked like.
 And, if he was blind like he acted…then surely…

 The young woman squeaked in shock when hands swiftly moved around from her bosom to back, bringing her against his body, before they smoothed down the curves of her abdomen.
 Innocent, she reminded herself firmly as fingers brushed across her thighs, down her legs, innocent until proven guilty.
 He cupped her calves with more interest than wonderment—it appeared he considered them familiar, but unexpected.
 Finally he ended up at her ankles and her feet, before straightening and taking her arms like a scientist moving onto the next part of an experiment.
-Kairi merely found herself just forcing her limbs to relax, trying to ignore the fact that he had her so close she could smell the rush of heady masculinity that was practically flowing off of him in waves.
-Either this guy was heavy on cologne or he had just come from man-haven.
+Kairi forced her limbs to relax, trying to ignore the fact that he had her so close she could smell the rush of heady masculinity that was practically flowing off of him in waves.
+Either this guy was heavy on the cologne or he had just come from man-haven.
 Whatever the case, she just wished that she would stop blushing.

-Hands formed around her thinner biceps, running like an iron band down her arm as, just the way he had done with her legs, found them interesting that they were there on something that had two things sticking out of its chest.
+Hands formed around her thinner biceps, running like an iron band down her arm as, just the way he had done with her legs, found them intriguing that they were on something that had two things sticking out of its chest.
 Kairi found that amusing; she wondered what else Riku forgot to tell her about this place.